-18. As a result of measures implemented by the authorities two of the four examiners' recommendations were met.
+10. As a result of measures implemented by the authorities two of the four examiners' recommendations were met.
 The two remaining recommendations are for the Securities Commission to have the power to approve ownership of significant or controlling interests of the registrants under the SA and the development and implementation of a framework for regulating and supervising money value transfer (MVT) services that are not licensees of the Central Bank.
-The authorities advised in a previous report that the first recommendation was to be implemented by an amendment to the Financial Services Commission Act (FSCA) and the second was being discussed by the relevant authorities.
-The delay has been occasioned by a comprehensive review by the FSC of the regulatory framework in preparation for a Financial Sector Assessment Program in the 3rd quarter of 2013.
-Given the above, this Recommendation has not been fully met.
+The authorities advised in a previous report that the first recommendation was to be implemented by an amendment to the Financial Services Commission Act (FSCA).
+With regard to the second, the authorities advise that amendments to banking legislation have been drafted to bring standalone MVTs under the regulation and supervision of the CBB.
+Given the above, both recommendations remain outstanding.